syncthing/docs/users/autostart.rst

    -  Name: Syncthing
    -  Command: ``syncthing -no-browser``

 The "Command" field must coincide with the location of the Syncthing binary on your computer. ``which syncthing`` can be used to locate the binary.
 When Syncthing is installed through a package manager the location relative to root is not usually necessary which is why ``syncthing -no-browser`` works.
-If using a Syncthing binary file directly the command must point to the location of the Syncthing binary realtive to root.
+If using Syncthing binary file directly the command must point to the location of the Syncthing binary relative to root.
 Example: ``/home/user/syncthing/syncthing -no-browser``

 Using Supervisord
 ~~~~~~~~~~~~~~~~~